Evaluation and the tension between generalization and particularity: The negotiation of supplementary child allowance in a collective firm

 In this paper, a model for supplementary child allowance is conceptualized as an evaluation device.
 An evaluation device standardizes how people and things are evaluated.
 It is what Thévenot (1984) calls an investment in forms, a rule that supports a stable connection and the establishment of equivalency and calculability between different entities.
 Form investments generalize relations between actors and their environment over time and space, specifying what has to be done in a given situation and thus making coordination less uncertain and less costly.
 Form investments thus sacrifice ‘particularization or characterizations of entities’ (Thévenot, 2011: 41) in order to facilitate such coordination.
 A wage payment scheme, for instance, can specify that workers will be remunerated by hours worked, which means that their actual performance is not evaluated, or by piece work, which means that their time spent working for the company is not evaluated.
 Every evaluation device sustains a certain form of evaluation which is based on specific principles of equivalence (time, piece) and, at the same time, excludes other possible principles.
 In this sense, evaluation devices can be either test arrangements based on one order of worth or, conversely, they can be compromises based on different principles of equivalence.

 In most empirical situations, evaluation devices have to achieve a complex commensuration between different principles of equivalence in order to sustain standardized ways of evaluation.
 The compromise is a useful concept to understand commensuration, which is ‘the expression or measurement of characteristics normally represented by different units according to a common metric’ (Espeland and Stevens, 1998: 315).
-For example, the determination of Fairtrade minimum prices for coffee involves the establishment of a compromise between different orders of worth (Reinecke, 2010).
+For example, Reinecke (2010) analyses the determination of Fairtrade minimum prices for coffee as the establishment of a compromise between different orders of worth.
 In the beginning, when Fairtrade products where not marketed to a mainstream audience and significantly smaller, fair prices were established in face-to-face negotiations between producers and independent fair trading organizations, which created personal, long-term relationships based on trust and mutual recognition.
 These personal negotiations were later substituted with a formalized price determination based on the Cost of Sustainable Production methodology (CoSP), which calculates the cost of production.
 The CoSP methodology is an evaluation device, in the sense that is sustains a standardized way of evaluating the situation of different coffee producers.

 Since evaluation devices create categories and standards, they are never just pragmatic, but also ethical and political choices since ‘each standard and each category valorizes some point of view and silences another’ (Bowker and Star, 2000: 5).
 An evaluation device renders certain characteristics measurable and others immeasurable, or not worth measuring.
 An evaluation device thus entails tradeoffs between different values, and between generalization and particularities in a given situation.
 By abstracting from particularities and creating general categories, evaluation ‘flattens’ the world (Kornberger, 2017: 19).
 Regardless of the underlying principles of evaluation, all evaluation devices express a specific idea of justice based on the notion of equality, where all people/objects/situations have to be treated equal if they share certain characteristics.
 To come to justifiable agreements and orderings, people have to ‘divest themselves of their singularity and converge towards a form of generality transcending persons and the situations in which they interrelate’ (Boltanski and Thévenot, 1999: 363).
 However, by considering only that what is or can be made general, people lose the ability to consider what is particular and might be incommensurable or immeasurable.
 Considering particularities and context might be a part of an ordinary sense of justice.
 From this viewpoint, it may seem unjust to abstract from the particularities of something in order to measure only specific characteristics.
 Thus, the tension between two different moral orientations – focused on either generalization or particularity – might be an obstacle to the development and application of an evaluation device.